 Forest Key, CEO

 PS – A huge thank you to the community of leaders that we continually draw inspiration from - companies that are transparent about who they are and what it means to be a part of their team.
-Especially, Toptal’s Suddenly Remote Playbook, Automattic’s About Us page, Valve’s Employee Handbook, Netflix’s Culture Memo, GitLab's Culture Site, Remote: Office Not Required by 37Signals founders, and Hit Refresh by Satya Nadella.
+Especially, Toptal’s Suddenly Remote Playbook, Automattic’s About Us page, Valve’s Employee Handbook, Netflix’s Culture Memo, GitLab's Culture Site, Remote: Office Not Required by 37Signals founders, Hit Refresh by Satya Nadella, and so many more.